MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/main-menu.md

 The Main menu doesn't follow you around in your environment, but it's very quick and easy to open it whenever you need it by looking at the palm of your hand.
 No need to remember where you last accessed it in your environment.

-When the Main menu is open, you can also move it wherever you want by grabbing it with your hands.
+When the Main menu is open, you can also move it wherever you want by grabbing it with your hand(s).
 You can also pivot it, if needed.

 ## What's next?